 Patients are often already infected with pathogens when they enter a healthcare facility, but it is possible for patients to become exposed to additional pathogens during their stay.

 Healthcare-associated infection (HAI) refers to infections acquired in any healthcare setting.1 Infections acquired in a hospital are called nosocomial infections.
-The risk of infection associated with ...
+The risk ...